Vous n‘avez pas encore ajouté de fiche à vos favoris.

 The roof of Europe, the third most visited natural site in the world, continues to attract millions of visitors and thousands of climbers every year.

-Mont Blanc rises in the heart of the Mont Blanc massif and is the highest point of the Alps.
-It is also the highest peak in Western Europe, which has earned it the nickname of the Roof of Europe.
+The Mont Blanc rises in the heart of the Mont Blanc massif and is the highest point of the Alps.
+It is also the highest peak in Western Europe, which gives it the nickname of the Roof of Europe.
 It is located between France and Italy, south of Chamonix and northwest of Courmayeur.

 1786, August 8th : FIRST ascent

 By Michel Gabriel Paccard and Jacques Balmat.
 Departure around 4 am from a bivouac at the top of the Côte mountain.
 At 6:23 pm, Paccard and Balmat are observed reaching the summit which he abandons at 7 pm.
 Return to the bivouac of the morning before Midnight.
 One agrees to admit that this ascent marks the birth of the mountaineering.

 To conquer the Mont Blanc remains a dream shared by many amateur or passionate climbers.
 This dream is accessible as long as you don't underestimate the apparently easy sides of this legendary mountain.